-IndyGo’s Purchasing Department is responsible for the procurement of all company goods, services, real property and construction in accordance with sound public contracting policies and procedures.
-The department is tasked with oversight responsibility for all formal contract procurements issued, in-force, and soon to be expired.
+IndyGo’s Procurement Department is responsible for the procurement of all company goods, services, real property, and construction in accordance with sound public contracting policies and procedures.
+The department has oversight responsibility for all formal contract procurements that have been issued, are currently in force, or will expire soon.
 Most contractual agreements are fixed-price in nature and are purchased via the “Invitation for Bids” or “Request for Proposal” methods of procurement.

-IndyGo subscribes to high standards of ethical conduct for avoiding improper business practices and personal conflicts of interest for all personnel engaged directly or indirectly in the award and administration of the corporation’s contracts.
-As such, IndyGo has developed an Agency-Wide Conflict of Interest and Ethical Conduct Policy, which closely guides non-procurement officers, managers, employees, or agents of IndyGo in what they can accept regarding gratuities, favors, or anything of monetary value from contractors, potential contractors, or parties to subagreements.
-When it comes to IndyGo purchasing staff, nothing of value, no matter how minuscule, can or will be accepted.
+IndyGo holds itself to the highest ethical standards and diligently scrutinizes its business practices to identify and avert any potential conflicts of interest for any personnel engaged directly or indirectly in the award and administration of the corporation’s contracts.
+As such, IndyGo has developed an Agency-Wide Conflict of Interest and Ethical Conduct Policy that closely guides non-procurement officers, managers, employees, or agents of IndyGo and rigidly defines what they can accept regarding gratuities, favors, or anything of monetary value from contractors, potential contractors, or parties to sub agreements.
+No IndyGo purchasing-staff individual or group is allowed to receive anything of value, no matter how minuscule.
 Violations to IndyGo’s standard of conduct will be subject to penalties, sanctions, or other disciplinary action to the extent permitted by state, local law or regulations.

 IndyGo Purchasing Department